js-arias/gm-earthbyte/README.md

 from [NaturalEarth](https://www.naturalearthdata.com/)
 and [NaturalEarth III](https://www.shadedrelief.com/natural3/index.html).

-The model is stored in the file `earthbyte-cao-xxx-5.tab`, in which `xxx` is the pixel resolution, and 5 is the time resolution (in million years).
+The model is stored in the file `earthbyte-landscape-cao-xxx-5.tab`, in which `xxx` is the pixel resolution, and 5 is the time resolution (in million years).

 A color key,
-which is compatible with color-blindness, and can be used with `plates timepix map` command is stored in the file `earthbyte-cao-key.tab`.
+which is compatible with color-blindness, and can be used with `plates timepix map` command is stored in the file `earthbyte-cao-landscape-key.tab`.

 ## References